AlexMercedCoder/grokoverflow/posts/2024/2024-10-rust-collections.md

 let slice = &numbers[1..3]; // A slice that contains [2, 3]
 ```

-### HashMaps (`HashMap<K, V>`)
+### HashMaps (`HashMap&lt;K, V&gt;`)
-A `HashMap<K, V>` is a key-value store that allows fast lookups by key.
+A `HashMap&lt;K, V&gt;` is a key-value store that allows fast lookups by key.
 This collection is perfect when you need to associate values with unique keys and perform quick retrievals.
 Rust's HashMap is based on hash tables, ensuring average O(1) time complexity for lookups.

 Example: